 The Shadow played in 1940, and I think had at least one sequel.
 The Shadow’s famous radio show had already been on the air for about nine years, and would continue for fourteen more.
 There are said to have been several feature films, all flops, but I haven’t managed to identify them.

 Dick Tracy had a series of about half a dozen serials and short feature films from 1937 (which saw both a serial and a feature, presumably being different edits of the same footage) through 1947, starring Ralph Byrd.
-They would do things like have him battle Boris Karloff in something called Dick Tracy Meets Gruesome.
+They would do things like have him battle Boris Karloff in something called Dick Tracy Meets Gruesome (which I have seen the feature version of).
 An apparently separate and independent series of two films starring Morgan Conway started in 1945, and as far as I can gather, the public hated Conway so they brought Byrd out of retirement to replace him.

 Congo Bill, a 1948 jungle adventure about a hero whom they rather boldly tried to appellatize as “King of the Jungle”, was based on a DC comics series that I’d never heard of.
 Apparently its name was later changed to Congorilla, because Bill was given the power to turn into a giant ape.
 That part isn’t in the serial.

 Flash Gordon had three serials, in 1936, 1938 (Flash Gordon’s Trip to Mars), and 1940 (Flash Gordon Conquers the Universe).
 Of all the old serials mentioned here, the Flash Gordons are the only ones I’ve seen at full length.
 They contain a great deal that is laughable, but I kept right on watching.
 The first serial was remixed into a movie.
 (Buster Crabbe on filming these serials: “People keep asking me if it was fun to do Flash Gordon.
 No, it wasn’t fun, it was hard work!”)